YotaYota/notes/docs/aws/ccp.md

 ### Cloud Computing

-**Cloud Computing**: The on-demand delivery of IT resources iver the internet with pay-as-you-go pricing.
+**Cloud Computing**: The on-demand delivery of IT resources over the internet with pay-as-you-go pricing.

 - Trade upfront expenses for variable expenses